 - Some differences compared to cauda equina syndrome:

-- Weakness may be spastic (rather than flaccid).
+- Weakness may be spastic and symmetric (rather than flaccid).

 - If sensory loss is dissociated (e.g., with loss of pain/temperature, put preservation of touch/vibration/proprioception), this suggests a lesion in the conus medullaris of the spinal cord.(27907952)

 - Nitrous oxide is a colorless, odorless gas (“laughing gas”) which is used medically for its sedative and anesthetic properties.
 Unfortunately, it has also become a drug of abuse.